fox-hoon/SEED_CPA_Implementation/README.md

   -Power consumption is proportional to the number of 1 intermediate values in the operation.

-  - If the key guess is correct, the correlation coefficient is high.
+  -If the key guess is correct, the correlation coefficient is high.